3 Aurora officers allegedly snap photos depicting choke holds near site of fatal struggle with Elijah McClain

-AURORA, Colo. — Three Aurora police officers allegedly snapped photos while they put each other in choke holds at the location where Elijah McClain got into a fatal struggle with officers, 9Wants to Know has confirmed.
+AURORA, Colo. — Three Aurora police officers allegedly snapped photos while they put one another in choke holds at the location where Elijah McClain got into a fatal struggle with officers, 9Wants to Know has confirmed.

-The photos were taken last September – the month after McClain, 23, died following a violent struggle with three officers.
+The photos were taken last October – McClain, 23, died after a struggle with three officers in August.

+RELATED: WATCH LIVE: Coffman calls special Aurora City Council meeting to address PD response to McClain protest

-According to multiple sources familiar with the ongoing internal investigation, the officers took the photos near the intersection of East Colfax Avenue and Billings Street, where McClain was subdued during a confrontation last Aug.
-24. He died six days later.
+According to multiple sources familiar with the ongoing internal investigation, the officers took the photos near the intersection of East Colfax Avenue and Billings Street, where McClain was subdued during a confrontation last August 24.
+He was pronounced dead just days later.

-"I am deeply concerned over the facts surrounding the photographs that [APD Interim Police Chief Vanessa Wilson] has shared with me," Aurora Mayor Mike Coffman tweeted Tuesday.
+"I am deeply concerned over the facts surrounding the photographs that [Aurora Police Department (APD) Interim Police Chief Vanessa Wilson] has shared with me," Aurora Mayor Mike Coffman tweeted Tuesday.
 "I understand that there are due process procedural requirements that are in progress.
 I will comment on the case once the investigation is complete."

-> The video above is about APD's use of force during this weekend's McClain protest.

 The evidence will not be made public until the chief's review board signs off on the findings, which can be appealed by the officers involved, delaying the process, according to Longshore.

-Note: Editor's note: Aurora Police on Tuesday afternoon corrected the timing the photos under scrutiny were taken.
-This story has since been updated.